apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 .. _pr_and_github:

 ****************************
-Life cycle of a Pull Request
+Lifecycle of a Pull Request
 ****************************